oveleon/contao-company-bundle/README.md

 ## Front end modules

 ### Logo (Company)
-Displays the saved company logo with an optional link to the website root.
+Displays the saved company logo with an optional redirect to the website root.

 The image for the logo-module is set up within the system or root page settings.